Thomas-McLaughlin/WardrobeWorks/README.md

     flask run</br>
     Then open a browser window to http://127.0.0.1:5000/ to see the UI and interact </br>

-This program requires the user to supply all product images, descriptions, pricing, and configurations for maintenance tasks.
+This program requires the user to supply all product images, descriptions, pricing, and configurations for maintenance tasks.</br>

+<h1>For New Contributors</h1></br>
+The focus of the development is around two components: core.py and the flask app that serves as the interface.</br>
+The remaining tasks are to get the following working:</br>
+1) post_items: This should read from the item_data.db and take the items that don't have a post date, and posts them to grailed - this is a little complicated and requres familiarity with the site.</br>
+2) sales.html: This is where all the sales data from sales_data.db can be viewed and analyzed.
+It will consist of a table view, and a graph view.</br>
+-The table view should just list the sales_data.db information as a table in an orderly fashion.</br>
+-The graph view should show sales over time.</br>
+3) manage.html: This is where the user can view the information in their item_data.db - it should have a table laying out their templates and values of each field in the template, with a radio button to the far right to post the item